chisui/dakka/thesis/main.md

 ## Overview

 The API is designed to be close to the API of Akka where appropriate.
-That means an Actors behavior is modeled by a function from a message to an action.
+That means an Actor's behavior is modeled by a function from a message to an action.
 An Actors action is a Monad where all interactions with other Actors and the Actor system itself are functions that produce values in that Monad.

 To be able to perform any type level computations on Actors and Actor systems there has to be some way of identifying specific kinds of Actors by type.